Our Commitment to Privacy

 When you visit our Web site you may provide us with two types of information: personal information you knowingly choose to disclose that is collected on an individual basis and Web site use information collected on an aggregate basis as you and others browse our Web site.

 1. Personal Information You Choose to Provide

-In addition to providing the foregoing information to our partners, if you choose to correspond further with us through email, we may retain the content of your email messages together with your email address and our responses.
+You may choose to correspond with us through email, we may retain the content of your email messages together with your email address and our responses.
 We provide the same protections for these electronic communications that we employ in the maintenance of information received by mail and telephone.

 2. Web Site Use Information